Kristianstads DFF: History

-The original club Wä IF played in from 1989 to 1994 in the Damallsvenskan.
-The club was reformed in 1998 when Kristianstads FF merged with Wä IF to become Kristianstad / Wä DFF.
-The team continued as Kristianstad / Wä DFF during the seasons of 1999 until 2001 in the Damallsvenskan.
-In 2006 was the club was renamed again to the current name Kristianstads DFF.
+Wä IF was founded in 1935 and their women team played from 1990 to 1994 and again in 1998 in the Damallsvenskan.
+The team merged on 5 November 1998 with the women team of Kristianstads FF to become Kristianstad/Wä DFF.
+The team continued as Kristianstad/Wä DFF during the seasons of 1999 until 2001 in the Damallsvenskan.
+In 2006 the club was renamed to the current name Kristianstads DFF.
 Prominent players to have represented the club include Malin Andersson, Therese Sjögran, Sara Johansson and Nilla Fischer.
 In 2005 the team finished third in the Söderettan, before winning the Söderettan unbeaten in 2008 and clinching promotion to the Damallsvenskan.
 In July 2009 the players posed for a nude team photograph, to raise funds as the club was in financial difficulty.
 In 2018, the club changed their homeground from Vilans IP to Kristianstads Fotbollsarena.
 In the same year the team achieved their best league placing since their foundation, securing a fourth-place finish in the Damallsvenskan.